Kickoff (gridiron football): Penalties

 If a receiving player crosses his restraining line before the kick, the ball is to be advanced 5 yards, then re-kicked.
 If a kicking team player crosses the line at which the ball is placed before it is kicked, the receiving team has the option either to have the kicking team re-kick from 5 yards farther back, or have 5 yards added on to the end of the return.
 In high school football, the receiving team only has the option to make the kicking team re-kick.

 If the ball goes out of bounds without being touched by a player, the receiving team can choose either to have the ball moved back 5 yards and re-kicked, to take the ball 25 yards (30 yards under NCAA rules; 25 yards under National Federation high school rules) past the spot of the kick (usually at their own 35-yard line), or to take the ball where it went out of bounds.
 On an onside kick, if the ball does not travel ten yards before the kicking team recovers the ball, they will take a 5-yard penalty and have the chance to kick another onside kick.
 If the onside kick goes less than 10 yards again, the receiving team will receive the ball at the spot the kicking team recovered it.
 However, if the receiving team touches the ball before it goes 10 yards, either team can recover it unpenalized.

+The XFL had distinctive penalties for kicks that went out of bounds, failed to reach the receiving team's 20-yard line in flight, or returned behind the 20 after touching the ground past it.
+For a kick that went out of bounds, the receiving team could take possession either at the spot where the ball went out of bounds, or at the kicking team's 45-yard line.
+On kicks that failed to reach the 20, or return to the area between the 20 and the kicking team, the ball was immediately whistled dead and the receiving team received possession at the kicking team's 45.
+The USFL had a similarly severe penalty for kicks that go out of bounds; the receiving team could take possession at the spot where the ball went out of bounds, or at the 50-yard line.
+The current UFL adopted the USFL's penalty rule.